-Imperforate anus is a defect that is present from birth (congenital) in which the opening to the anus is missing or blocked.
+Imperforate anus is a defect that is present from birth (congenital).
+The opening to the anus is missing or blocked.
 The anus is the opening to the rectum through which stools leave the body.

 Imperforate anus may occur in several forms.

-A doctor can diagnose this condition during a physical exam.
+A health care provider can diagnose this condition during a physical exam.
 Imaging tests may be recommended.

 Surgery to correct the defect is needed.
 If the rectum connects with other organs, these organs will also need to be repaired.
 A temporary colostomy (connecting the end of the large intestine to the abdomen wall so that stool can be collected in a bag) is often needed.